ilarsf/aarc_lts/_includes/textbook/Part4-ForTheCoach.md

 ## Chapter 9: Session Plans & Drills

 This chapter provides detailed plans for each of the four Learn to Scull sessions.
-Adapt timings based on group progress/conditions, but cover core objectives. **Continuously integrate KRAFTs' Keys and the Black Bear Sequence (BBS) framework.** *Detailed plans are available in the Coach Portal.*
+Adapt timings based on group progress/conditions, but cover core objectives. **Continuously integrate KRAFT and the Black Bear Sequence (BBS) framework.** *Detailed plans are available in the Coach Portal.*

 💡 **Coach's Tip:** Before each session, review the plan below and the **Daily Coach Checklist** (Chapter 10).
 Familiarize yourself with drills and common errors.